Changes (Black Sabbath song): Release history

+Yungblud version

+A live recording of Yungblud's cover of the song from the Back to the Beginning concert was released as a charity single on 18 July 2025, featuring Frank Bello on bass, Nuno Bettencourt on guitar, Sleep Token II on drums, and Adam Wakeman on keyboards.

+Rhys Buchanan of Rolling Stone said Yungblud's performance at the 5 July 2025 benefit concert, which he dedicated to Diogo Jota, "stopped the stadium in its tracks".

+Following Ozzy Osbourne's death in July 2025, the song debuted at number 1 on the UK Singles Downloads Chart.
+All proceeds will go to benefit Acorns Children's Hospice, Birmingham Children's Hospital and Cure Parkinson's.

+This version was nominated for the Grammy Award for Best Rock Performance at the 68th Annual Grammy Awards.

+Charts

 Charles Bradley version

 Charles Bradley recorded a cover of the song in a soul music style.
 It was first released as a Record Store Day Black Friday single in 2013, and would later be released as the title track of Bradley's 2016 album Changes.

 The following year, Bradley's cover received increased exposure when it was used as the theme song to the Netflix-produced adult animated sitcom Big Mouth.
 The series' cast members Maya Rudolph and Jordan Peele also performed a version of the song for the series' soundtrack in character as Connie the Hormone Monstress and the Ghost of Duke Ellington, respectively.

-Charles Bradley's version of the song is featured in the 5th episode of the 4th season of the show Black-ish.
+Charles Bradley's version of the song is featured in the 5th episode of the 4th season of the show Black-ish and the end credits for the 2nd episode of the 6th season of Suits.

 Bradley's version of the song also appeared in an episode of the HBO series Big Little Lies, and was featured on the soundtrack album of the show's second season.

 This version saw further use in an April 2022 promo for Turner Classic Movies.

-In popular culture
+Billy Walker version

+Country musician Billy Walker recorded a version of the song on his 1973 album The Hand of Love.